rkendel1/AI-RAG-Assistant-Chatbot/README.md

 Currently, the app is deployed live on Vercel at: [https://lumina-david.vercel.app](https://lumina-david.vercel.app).
 Feel free to check it out!

 For the backend, it is deployed live also on Vercel at: [https://ai-assistant-chatbot-server.vercel.app/](https://ai-assistant-chatbot-server.vercel.app/).

+Alternatively, the backup app is deployed live on Netlify at: [https://lumina-ai-chatbot.netlify.app/](https://lumina-ai-chatbot.netlify.app/).

 ### Key Technologies